-a ser la de se la se

-applying has

-been rising

-over the last 6

-years reflecting

-an increase in

-the number

-and quality of

-courses

-offered.
-We

-have had more

-female

-applicants than

-male and, in

-most years,

-women were

-more

-successful than

-their male

-counterparts at

-receiving offers

-Monitor gender Action on open See action 23 See action 23 Gold.AP2;

-balance in senior recruitment monitoring 23 A2:T13.

-leadership and increasing

-opportunities

-has led to

-11/20 senior

-staff positions
+been rising over the last 6 years reflecting an increase in the number and quality of courses offered.
+We have had more female applicants than male and, in most years, women were more successful than their male 25 Monitor gender balance in senior leadership positions counterparts at receiving offers Action on open recruitment and increasing opportunities has led to 11/20 senior staff positions being held by women.
+In 2023, 13 out of 19 senior positions (68%) are held See action 23 Annual monitoring See action 23 Gold.AP2; A2:T13.

-being held by
+by those who

-women.
+identify as F.

+26 Improve rates of F Promotions workshop Better Annual EDI data team Gold.AP2;

+staff applying for promotions held in 2018 and understanding monitoring A2:T9.1,

+and achieving workshops annually thereafter reflected in staff A2:F9.1.

+promotion have been Staff survey shows survey (from

+better understanding of 2017: 73% to

+80%, A1: F19).
 In

-2023, 13 out of

-19 senior

-positions (68%)

-are held by

-those who

-identify as F.

-Improve rates of F Annual Annual EDI data team Green Gold.AP2;

-Improve rates of F staff applying for Annual promotions held in 2018 and understanding Annual monitoring EDI data team Gold.AP2; A2:T9.1, A2:F9.1.

-Improve rates of F staff applying for and achieving Annual promotions workshops understanding monitoring EDI data team

-1 1 1

-in Sept 2014, 5 73% to 80%, A1:

-2015, 2016 & promotions process (and

-2017.
-2017 of all staff
+2022: 66% of all

-staff survey understood the
+staff understood

-demonstrates promotions
+the promotions

-better applying for and process.
+process.
 Greater

-understanding succeeding in promotion numbers of staff
+0 numbers of staff

-of promotions increases applying for and
+- promotion increases applying for and

+of promotions achieving

-process (29% achieving
+process (29% promotion.

-agreement in promotion.
 F staff

-2014 increased applying for
+agreement in applying for

-to 73% promotion has
+2014 promotion has

-agreement in increased and is
+increased to increased and is

-2017) New greater than M
+73% greater than M

-process of staff every year
+agreement in staff every year

-internal panel since 2017.
+2017) New since 2017.
 In

-being 2021/22: 55% of
+process of 2021/22: 55% of

+internal panel applications were

+being F and out of those

-introduced in applications were
+introduced in 100% were

 2018.
-Impact F and out of those

-to be 100% were

-monitored. successful (A2:
+Impact to be successful (A2:

 T9.1, F9.1).
 Our

-promotions
+monitored. promotions

 process was

 frozen due to

 COVID_19 in

+2019/20

-2019/20 therefore
+therefore

 applications were

-higher during

-2020/21.

-27 Hold focus group Admissions Red Reconfigured to

-with M UG include ALL

-students to students

-understand their Gold.AP3.1.5

-experiences of

-applying to BSMS

-28 Hold focus group with M UG students to understand their experiences of student outreach at BSMS Student Outreach Red Reconfigured to include ALL students Gold.AP3.1.5 29 Further data analysis of application pipeline in research roles our staff into more detailed analysis of recruitment data - hold M research staff focus group - develop action plan accordingly Focus group held Clearer understanding of experience and data by role type.
+higher during 2020/21.
+Hold focus group with M UG students to understand their experiences of applying to BSMS Admissions Red Reconfigured to include ALL students Gold.AP3.1.5 Hold focus group with M UG students to understand their experiences of student outreach at BSMS Student Outreach Red Reconfigured to include ALL students Gold.AP3.1.5 Further data analysis of application pipeline in research roles our staff into more detailed analysis of recruitment data - hold M research staff focus group - develop action plan accordingly Focus group held Clearer understanding of experience and data by role type.
 Once we have these, more quantifiable targets will be set.
 2019 - 2023 Research Leads Red

-Research roles to understand their experience of applying.
-30 those returning from maternity or other career break support all staff recently returned from a career break with access to establish fund and guidance - publicise to staff and managers - track take-up of fund - track satisfaction in maternity returner's survey and staff survey maternity or other career break retention from late 2018 Tracking and monitoring as arises - promote Committee/ Med School Secretary/ Green Gold AP1/AP4
+Within research-only, particularly at Grade 6, we note that there are very few M staff.
+We will relook at the by grade job application data to see whether there is any pattern and interview M staff in Research roles to understand their experience of 30 returners fund and other support for those returning from maternity or other career break support all staff recently returned from a career break with access to establish fund and guidance - publicise to staff and managers - track take-up of fund - track satisfaction in maternity returner's survey and staff survey Communication in Spring 2018 Tracking and monitoring as arises - promote to PST Committee/ Med School Secretary/ BSMS Finance Green Gold AP1/AP4